scummvm/scummvm/doc/docportal/settings/accessibility.rst

 .. _ttsenabled:

 Use Text to Speech
-	If ticked, enables text to speech.
-As the cursor hovers over any text field in the Launcher it is converted to speech.
-Use the dropdown menu to choose from a variety of voices.
+	Enables text to speech.
+As the pointer is held over any text field in the Launcher it is converted to speech.
+Use the dropdown list to choose from a variety of voices.

 	*tts_enabled*